enkidevs/curriculum/lua/lua-core/loops-in-lua-ii/repeat-loops-in-lua-i.md

 ---
 ## Content

-As mentioned previously, `repeat` loops **allows code to be repeated until a specific condition is met**.
+As mentioned previously, `repeat` loops **allow code to be repeated until a specific condition is met**.
 What makes repeat loops special is that this **special condition is checked at the end of every loop**.

 > This means that the **code inside a `repeat` loop is executed at least once. no matter the initial condition**.